attila-lendvai/maru/README.md

 properly bootstrapped the extra features of the `piumarta` branch, i.e. without evolving `eval.c` in parallel.
-I only use the 2300 LoC of throwaway C code as the initial stepping stone in the bootstrap process, but once the first step is made, the C code is left behind for good.
+I only use the 2300 LoC of throwaway C code as the initial stepping stone in the bootstrap process (branch `maru.1.c99`), but once the first step is made, the C code is left behind for good.
 The head of the `maru.3` branch should be semantically equivalent to the `eval.l` that resides in the `piumarta` branch.

 After that I started to further evolve Maru's implementation in the `maru.4` branch and beyond.
 Each branch contains a readme explaining what's relevant for that stage.

-### Critique of the current codebase

-IOW, here's a sort of high-level TODO list:

-To accommodate the various experiments, I had to cut the lisp codebase into countless files.
-This tree of small files should/could be simplified, and hopefully will be done once I will have rewritten the build in Maru.

-The accidental complexity in the Makefile is an abomination compared to the rest of the project.
-I'm looking forward to obsoleting it for good by rewriting the build in Maru.

-Many interesting experiments in the Piumarta branch are not yet revived.

-I'm not happy about how types are done currently.
-First, they are just runtime tags really, not types in the type-check sense.
-A simple static type system should be added, if for nothing else to show where its place would be in the codebase, and to contrast it with the runtime tagged values.

 ### Notable new features